Ashtarak

-Ashtarak (Աշտարակ /hy/) is a town in the Ashtarak Municipality of the Aragatsotn Province of Armenia, located on the left bank of Kasagh River along the gorge, 20 kms northwest of the capital Yerevan.
+Ashtarak (Աշտարակ /hy/) is a town in the Ashtarak Municipality of the Aragatsotn Province of Armenia, located on the left bank of Kasagh River along the gorge, 20 km northwest of the capital Yerevan.
 It is the administrative centre of the province and an important crossroad of routes for the Yerevan–Gyumri–Vanadzor triangle.

 The town plays a great role in the national economy as well as the cultural life of Armenia through several industrial enterprises and cultural institutions.
 It has developed as a satellite town of Yerevan.
 The nearby village of Mughni is part of the Ashtarak municipality.

 As of the 2011 census, the population of the town was 18,834.
 However, as per the 2016 official estimate, the population of Ashtarak is 18,000.
 As of the 2022 census, the population of the town was 15,686.

 The prelacy of the Diocese of Aragatsotn of the Armenian Apostolic Church is headquartered in Ashtarak.